suitangi/Minimal-Newtab/README.md

 The saved name in the `chrome.local.stoage` also uses the name field.

 ## Other Informataion
 *Disclaimer: I do not own any of the artwork or cinemagraphs used in this extension.
-Credit goes to their respective owner (anime stuio/publisher) and original poster cyan1618 on Imgur.*
+Credit goes to their respective owners.*

-#### Permissions
+### Browser Permissions
 - Storage: To store the data relating to preferences and widgets
 - Bookmark: To show the bookmarks on the right hand side tab

+### jQuery
-#### This project uses:
+This project uses these jQuery libraries:
 - [jQuery](https://github.com/jquery/jquery)
 - [jQuery-confirm](https://github.com/craftpip/jquery-confirm)
 - [jQuery-ui](https://github.com/jquery/jquery-ui)